Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Transfer of surface Hall States

 \begin{itemize}

 \item Suppose in the lab one has two copies of the same topological insulator, both halved and coupled as above.
-If a bias potential is maintained between the samples, then a change of the total surface Hall conductance equal to $\Delta \alpha_{\rm ME}$ will be observed during the adiabatic cycle.
+If a bias potential is maintained between the samples such that a population imbalance is produced between the two copies, then a change of the total surface Hall conductance equal to $\Delta \alpha_{\rm ME}$ will be observed after each adiabatic cycle.

-\item The surface of an insulator can be prepared in a topological Chern state via the proximity effect described above.
-Having the quantum states of the second system fully depopulated is impossible for condensed matter systems but this proposal can be tested with photonic and mechanical topological insulators.
+\item The surface of an insulator can be prepared in a topological Chern state, which is generated by a non-zero second Chern number via the proximity effect described above.
+Having the quantum states of the second system fully depopulated is impossible for condensed matter systems, but this proposal can be tested with photonic and mechanical topological insulators \cite{BarlasPRB2018}.

 \end{itemize}